BurningMUD/burningmud.github.io/index.markdown

     "Out of the burning ashes,",
     "Rose a new life,",
     "A new creature,",
-    "Born into the Burning world!"
+    "Born into the Burning world..."
 ];
 const typeSpeed = 50;